clinc/uniqueness/README.md

-# uniqueness
+# Outlier Detection for Improved Data Quality and Diversity in Dialog Systems
-This repository accompanies the paper "Outlier Detection for Improved Data Quality and Diversity in Dialog Systems" (NAACL 2019)
+This repository accompanies the paper [Outlier Detection for Improved Data Quality and Diversity in Dialog Systems](https://www.aclweb.org/anthology/N19-1051/) (NAACL 2019)

-# Citing
+## Citing
 If you find this useful, please cite:

 ```